 In Chattanooga, physical rehabilitation is synonymous with two philanthropic brothers, Mose and Garrison Siskin, who experienced tragedy in their lives and knew physical rehabilitation firsthand.
 The brothers dreamed of building the finest physical rehabilitation hospital, but passed away before seeing their dream fulfilled.

 Caring People.
 Changing Lives.®

-When Siskin Hospital opened its doors in Chattanooga, there were 50 inpatient rehabilitation beds, and today there are 217 inpatient beds.
-Siskin Hospital provides a wide spectrum of services and is grateful for the opportunity to have served the greater Chattanooga community for the past 27 years.
+Siskin Hospital opened its doors in Chattanooga with 50 inpatient rehabilitation beds; today there are 217 inpatient beds.
+Siskin Hospital provides a wide spectrum of services in our inpatient, outpatient and fitness center programs.
 Charity care lies at the heart of Siskin Hospital, providing rehabilitation care to those who do not have insurance or adequate funding.

 We’re grateful for the opportunity to have served the greater Chattanooga community for nearly 30 years, and look forward to making a difference in the lives of families, neighbors and friends for many years to come.